 This program is highly selective.
 Upon receipt of all application materials, the Diagnostic Medical Sonography program will evaluate the applicant's file for completeness of program specific requirements.
 The interview will be scheduled once the program application and recommendations are received and reviewed.
 Applicants will be scored on past academic performance, TEAS results, recommendations, career statement responses, previous experience, interview, and overall quality of application.
 The admission process is highly competitive due to the limited number of positions available, and the DMS program may not be able to accept all applicants that meet the minimum admission standards.
 Once accepted into the program, students will be required to successfully complete a background check and drug screen at their own cost.

 Students must successfully complete a series of examinations to successfully obtain American Registry Diagnostic Medical Sonography certification.
 Those exams include Sonographic Principles and Instrumentation, Abdomen Examination, and Obstetrics & Gynecology Examination.

 DMS professionals are in high demand nationwide at a wide variety of healthcare institutions, including but not limited to clinics, hospitals, women’s health centers, education, breast centers, and medical supply sales companies.

-Diagnostic Medical Sonographers will see a growth change in the United States of 14% from 2018 to 2028, with a growth of 33.3% in North Dakota through 2026.
+Diagnostic Medical Sonographers will see a growth change in the United States of 12% from 2019 to 2029.
 Data from the Occupational Outlook Handbook, U.S. Bureau of Labor Statistics: https://www.bls.gov/ooh/healthcare/diagnostic-medical-sonographers.htm.